brian32768/ole/README.md

 # Olé

-This is a FORK of the Boundless project, see boundlessgeo/ole on github.
+This is a FORK of the Boundless project, the original code is at boundlessgeo/ole on github.

 Integration of OpenLayers 5 and Esri ArcGIS REST services.